torvalds/linux/Documentation/x86/boot.rst

 	Protocol: 2.07+

 	- If 0, reload the segment registers in the 32bit entry point.
-	- If 1, do not reload the segment registers in the 32bit entry point.
+	- If 1, do yest reload the segment registers in the 32bit entry point.

 		Assume that %cs %ds %ss %es are all set to flat segments with a base of 0 (or the equivalent for their environment).